 Sub-Advisers - FIA, FIA(UK), and FIJ.
 On behalf of VIP Strategic Income Portfolio, FMR has entered into a sub-advisory agreement with FIA, and FIA, in turn, has entered into a sub-advisory agreement with FIA(UK).
-On behalf of VIP Strategic

-Income Portfolio, FIA, in turn, has entered into a sub-advisory agreement with FIJ.
+On behalf of VIP Strategic Income Portfolio, FIA, in turn, has entered into a sub-advisory agreement with FIJ.
 Pursuant to the sub-advisory agreements, FMR may receive from the sub-advisers investment research and advice on issuers outside the United States (non-discretionary services) and FMR may grant the sub-advisers investment management authority and the authority to buy and sell securities if FMR believes it would be beneficial to the fund (discretionary services).
 FMR and FIA, and not the fund, pay the sub-advisers.

-Currently, FIA(UK) has day-to-day responsibility for choosing certain types of investments for VIP Strategic Income Portfolio.
+Currently, FIL Investment Advisors (UK) Limited (FIA(UK)) has day-to-day responsibility for choosing certain types of investments for VIP Strategic Income Portfolio.

-Avishek Hazrachoudhury is co-manager of VIP Asset Manager Portfolio and VIP Asset Manager: Growth Portfolio and receives compensation for his services.
-Geoffrey Stein is co-manager of VIP Asset Manager Portfolio and VIP Asset Manager: Growth Portfolio and receives compensation for his services.
-As of December 31, 2018, portfolio manager compensation generally consists of a fixed base salary determined periodically (typically annually), a bonus, in certain cases, participation in several types of equity-based compensation plans, and, if applicable, relocation plan benefits.
+Avishek Hazrachoudhury is co-manager of VIP Asset Manager Portfolio and VIP Asset Manager: Growth Portfolio and receives compensation for those services.
+Geoffrey Stein is co-manager of VIP Asset Manager Portfolio and VIP Asset Manager: Growth Portfolio and receives compensation for those services.
+As of December 31, 2019, portfolio manager compensation generally consists of a fixed base salary determined periodically (typically annually), a bonus, in certain cases, participation in several types of equity-based compensation plans, and, if applicable, relocation plan benefits.
 A portion of each portfolio manager's compensation may be deferred based on criteria established by FMR or at the election of the portfolio manager.

 Each portfolio manager's base salary is determined by level of responsibility and tenure at FMR or its affiliates.
 The primary components of each portfolio manager's bonus are based on (i) the pre-tax investment performance of the portfolio manager's fund(s) and account(s) measured against a benchmark index (which may be a customized benchmark index developed by FMR) assigned to each fund or account, (ii) how the portfolio manager allocates the assets of funds and accounts among their asset classes, which results in monthly impact scores, as described below, and (iii) the investment performance of other funds and accounts.
-The pre-tax investment performance of each portfolio manager's fund(s) and account(s) is weighted according to his tenure on those fund(s) and account(s) over his tenure.
-Each component is calculated separately over the portfolio manager's tenure on those fund(s) and account(s) over a measurement period that initially is contemporaneous with his tenure, but that eventually encompasses rolling periods of up to five years for the comparison to a benchmark index.
-The portfolio manager also receives a monthly impact score for each month of his tenure as manager of a fund or account.
-The monthly impact scores are weighted according to his tenure on his fund(s) and account(s) and the average asset size of those fund(s) and account(s) over his tenure.
+The pre-tax investment performance of each portfolio manager's fund(s) and account(s) is weighted according to the portfolio manager's tenure on those fund(s) and account(s) over the portfolio manager's tenure.
+Each component is calculated separately over the portfolio manager's tenure on those fund(s) and account(s) over a measurement period that initially is contemporaneous with the portfolio manager's tenure, but that eventually encompasses rolling periods of up to five years for the comparison to a benchmark index.
+The portfolio manager also receives a monthly impact score for each month of the portfolio manager's tenure as manager of a fund or account.
+The monthly impact scores are weighted according to the portfolio manager's tenure on the portfolio manager's fund(s) and account(s) and the average asset size of those fund(s) and account(s) over the portfolio manager's tenure.
 The bonus is based on the aggregate impact scores for applicable annual periods eventually encompassing periods of up to five years.
-A smaller, subjective component of each portfolio manager's bonus is based on his overall contribution to management of FMR.
+A smaller, subjective component of each portfolio manager's bonus is based on the portfolio manager's overall contribution to management of FMR.